sakthi13854/AI_visa_prediction_system/README.md

 **License & Contact**

 - License: MIT (replace with your preferred license)
-- Author: Sakthi — open issues or email for questions.
+- Author: Sakthi S — open issues or email for questions.

 ---

-If you'd like, I can add a short CLI script or training script next.